puppetlabs/puppet-specifications/language/resource-api/README.md

 Each resource being managed must be identified by a unique title.
 Usually this is fairly straightforward and a single attribute can be used to act as an identifier.
 Sometimes though, you need a composite of two or more attributes to uniquely identify the resource you want to manage.

-If multiple attributes are defined with the `namevar` behaviour, the type SHOULD specify `title_patterns` that will tell Resource API how to get at the attributes from the title.
-If `title_patterns` is not specified a default pattern is applied, and matches the entire title against the first declared `namevar`.
+If multiple attributes are defined with the `namevar` behaviour, the type must specify `title_patterns` that will tell Resource API how to get at the attributes from the title.
-> Note: Not supplying a title_pattern that assigns values to all namevars will severely restrict the usability of the provider.

-The title_patterns are evaluated in the order they are specified.
+The `title_patterns` are evaluated in the order they are specified.
 Evaluation stops after the first match is achieved.

 Each title pattern contains the:
   * `pattern`, which is a ruby regex containing named captures.
 The names of the captures MUST be that of the namevar attributes.